ClarkuCSCI/pydiode/README.md

 ## Installation

-Install from PyPI:
+To install from PyPI:
 ```
 pip install pydiode
 ```

-To install from source, clone the repo then run:
+Or to install from source, clone the repo then run:
 ```
 pip install .
 ```